holochain/holochain-rust/doc/holochain_101/src/zome/api_functions.md

 Canonical name: `get_links`

-Consumes two values, the first of which is the address of an entry, base, and the second of which is a string, link_type, used to describe the relationship between the base and other entries you wish to lookup.
+Consumes three values, the first of which is the address of an entry, base, the remaing two are Optional types for the `link_type` and `tag`.
+Passing `Some("string")` will return only links that match the type/tag exactly.
+Passing `None` for either of those params will return all links regardless of the type/tag.
 Returns a list of addresses of other entries which matched as being linked by the given link type.
 Links are created in the first place using the Zome API function [link_entries](#link-entries).
 Once you have the addresses, there is a good likelihood that you will wish to call [get_entry](#get-entry) for each of them.

 - [View get_links in the Rust HDK](https://developer.holochain.org/api/0.0.7-alpha/hdk/api/fn.get_links.html)
 - [View get_links_and_load in the Rust HDK](https://developer.holochain.org/api/0.0.7-alpha/hdk/api/fn.get_links_and_load.html)